 (d) the estimated cost of any services provided by the park operator or the long-stay tenant under the long-stay agreement; and

-(e) the value and nature of any chattels provided for the use of the tenant with the agreed premises or as part of the shared premises; and
+(e) the value and nature of any chattels provided for the use of the long-stay tenant with the agreed premises or as part of the shared premises; and

-(f) the standard and nature of the facilities and amenities that are available for the use of the tenant as part of the shared premises; and
+(f) the standard and nature of the facilities and amenities that are available for the use of the long-stay tenant as part of the shared premises; and

-(g) in the case of an on-site home agreement — the standard of accommodation and amenities provided in the agreed premises and the state of repair and general condition of the agreed premises; and
+(g) in the case of an on-site home agreement — the standard of accommodation and amenities provided in the agreed premises and the state of repair and general condition of the agreed premises.

-(h) any other relevant matter.

-(5) When the State Administrative Tribunal makes the order, it must —
+(5) When the State Administrative Tribunal makes the order, it must specify —

-(a) specify the maximum amount of rent payable by the long-stay tenant for the agreed premises; and
+(a) the maximum amount of rent payable by the long-stay tenant for the agreed premises; and

-(b) specify the day on and after which the reduced amount is payable, being a day not earlier than the day on which the tenant applied for the reduction in rent; and
+(b) the day on and after which the reduced amount is payable, being a day not earlier than the day on which the long-stay tenant applied for the reduction in rent; and

-(c) specify the minimum period for which the reduced amount is payable.
+(c) the minimum period for which the reduced amount is payable.

-64. Orders when premises abandoned by tenant
+[Section 63 inserted: No. 28 of 2020 s.
+60.]

+63A.
+Determination of proposed rental increase under s.
+31

-(1) The park operator may apply to the State Administrative Tribunal for a declaration that a long-stay tenant has abandoned the agreed premises.
+(1) A park operator may apply to the State Administrative Tribunal for an order to increase the amount of rent payable as a result of significant cost increases under section 31 if —

+(a) the park operator gives a written notice to the long-stay tenant under section 31(2); and

+(b) either —

+(i) the long-stay tenant does not give the park operator a written notice within 28 days after receiving the notice from the park operator; or

+(ii) the long-stay tenant does not agree by written notice to the proposed increase within 28 days after receiving the notice from the park operator.

-(2) The State Administrative Tribunal may make the declaration if there are reasonable grounds for believing that the long-stay tenant has abandoned the agreed premises.
+(2) In deciding the application, the State Administrative Tribunal may make —